Gramnaster/commerce-app-db/README.md

 - Track which receipts contributed to which programs
 - Full CRUD operations for programs and donation tracking
 - Complete donation history with user and order details
+- **Automatic donation creation**: When a UserCartOrder is created with a `social_program_id`, the system automatically:
+  - Calculates 8% of the order's total cost
+  - Creates a Receipt with `transaction_type: "donation"`
+  - Links the receipt to the social program via SocialProgramReceipt
+  - Does not affect user's balance (tracking only)

+**Automatic Donation Flow:**
+1. User creates order with `social_program_id` parameter
+2. Order processes normally (payment deducted, warehouse assignment, etc.)
+3. After order creation, `after_create` callback triggers
+4. System creates donation receipt: `amount = total_cost * 0.08`
+5. Receipt description: `"8% donation to [Program Name] from Order #[ID]"`
+6. SocialProgramReceipt join record created automatically
+7. Donation is tracked but doesn't fail order if tracking fails

 ---